PD-22/wico/README.md

     Jack: { L: "Green", R: "Red", G: "Copper", M: "Blue" },
     Speakers: { L: "Green", R: "Copper", G: "Red" }, },
   // ...
-(122 more permutations)
+(122 more combinations)
 ];
 ```

+`getMinDiffDictCombinations` is like `getCombinations` function with similar differences as `getMinDiffDictPermutations` has with `permutations`.
 `getMinDiffDictCombinations` looks like the `getCombinations` function with some key differences:
 * **Dict**: It operates on a dictionary (`Dict`) instead of an array.
 The type signature is `(Record<string, T[]>) => Record<string, T>[]` as opposed to `(T[][]) => T[][]` in the array variant (`getCombinations`).
 This allows the use of string names for positions rather than number indices.
 * **MinDiff**: It optimizes the algorithm to minimize the difference between every permutation.
-This optimization is illustrated in the `test/combinations/array.js` and `test/combinationsOptimization/array.js` test files.
+This optimization is illustrated in the `test/src/combinations/array.js` and `test/src/combinationsOptimization/array.js` test files.

 **Result**:
 * In total, `4! * 3! = 24 * 6 = 144` combinations are generated by combining permutations.